 If you are a business owner, you must have a Certificate of Use (CU).
 If need to get a CU, you may apply through the Building Department.
 Once a CU has been obtained, you must apply for a Business Tax Receipt (BTR) through Code Compliance.

 Where can I find the legal description or folio number for a property?

 The legal description for a particular property can be found on the Miami-Dade County Property Appraiser's website at http://miamidade.gov/wps/portal/Main/home.
 Click on "Property Search" on the left-hand side of the screen under "Online Services TOP 10".
 At the bottom of the screen click on "New Search".
 At the top, left-hand side of the screen in the "Search" box, type in the Folio Number, Property Address, or Owner's Name.
 Then click on the magnifying glass icon next to the "Search" box.
 The following screen will display information about the property.

 Visit https://msc.fema.gov to find out if a property is located within a floodplain.

 When, where and how often does the Planning and Zoning Board meet?

-The Planning and Zoning Board meets on the third Tuesday or each month (unless there are no items on the agenda) at 6:30 PM in the Council Chambers at Town Hall, 6601 Main Street.
-Find out more about the Planning and Zoning Board here
+The Planning and Zoning Board meets on the third Tuesday of each month (unless there are no items on the agenda) at 6:30 PM in the Council Chambers at Town Hall, 6601 Main Street.
+Find out more about the Planning and Zoning Board here.

 Where can I find information regarding building setbacks and other development requirements?